chsxf/chsxf/_posts/2022-08-28-5-tup-why-i-quit-using-swiftui.md

 date: 2022-08-28 12:00:00 +0100
 image: /assets/posts/5/map-editor-with-inspector.png
 excerpt: >
     SwiftUI is currently the new trend in the Apple development world.
 And I wanted to give it a try.
 I did.
-However, in this post, I will explain why I went back to AppKit for The Untitled Project's authoring tools.
+However, in this post, I explain why I went back to AppKit for The Untitled Project's authoring tools.
 ---

 As [CiderKit](https://github.com/chsxf/CiderKit-Test_Project), the authoring tools for **The Untitled Project**, starts taking shape and becomes more complex, I needed to create windows and UI elements for various purposes.
 My journey started with the Project Selector.
 As this is also a learning process, I chose to use [SwiftUI](https://developer.apple.com/xcode/swiftui/) and try to understand its inner workings.